trombleyfreedmaxick/Data-Engineering-Exercise/README.md

   - Warehouse model
   - Incremental logic and watermark strategy
   - Assumptions and limitations

-### Optional
+- A Power BI file (or other BI tool) with visual representations of the data

-- A Power BI file, notebook, or SQL file with sample analysis queries
+## Optional
 - Additional tests, documentation, or lineage diagrams

 ---